 Antigua and Barbuda Country Report

 The risk of terrorist attacks is low.
 There are no known local terrorist groups, or international organisations with the intent of conducting armed attacks in Antigua and Barbuda.
+The government is working on a framework regarding anti-money laundering and combatting terrorism financing.
+In 2018, the government proposed a money-laundering prevention amendment bill to seek to improve the monitoring of financial activities.

 Hurricane season extends from June to November, with peak activity in mid-September.
 Powerful storms can cause significant material damages as well as disruptions to transportation.
 If a storm is forecast, follow any instructions issued by the local authorities; storms are systematically tracked by the US-based National Hurricane Center, which publishes forecast storm trajectories and associated warnings on its website.